atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 answered Mrs. Selby; for 1 would; st have you to know,.
 Mr. Selby, that st I can defend my cause Mith. words, as st well as you can.with; and st, I will not be Scolded in my own jioufo
 V by any woman in England."
 r ' '
-■_ st Your own house !’* Said Mrs jef jerson — I wonder how you came by K y house i — But indeed T believe you nest ver had one; for you shave not paid st a single farthing of rent for it yet.; st and therefore you have no more right st to be here than I have, and 1 will stay st for awyou, Yes — I am not afraid of Sir •st Thomas, nor her ladyship neither — • st My husband is as sood as them at st any time. — I hate to hear of shesh st shabby genteel people mentioned, .st when his well known that they are st over
+■_ st Your own house !’* Said Mrs jef jerson --I wonder how you came by K y house i --But indeed T believe you nest ver had one; for you shave not paid st a single farthing of rent for it yet.; st and therefore you have no more right st to be here than I have, and 1 will stay st for awyou, Yes --I am not afraid of Sir •st Thomas, nor her ladyship neither --• st My husband is as sood as them at st any time. --I hate to hear of shesh st shabby genteel people mentioned, .st when his well known that they are st over
 The jotjrney: to London.
 1
 • st over head and ears in debt; and my st husband never owed a farthing in st his life."
 . ■ '' ■ '. ' t ' ' d
 -. ft
-st And stis that which makes you sh st fancy, I suppose" " Mrs. Selby — ^ st ’tis time, therefore, you were taken st down; and Lady Lumley and I tossed gether shall make you pay for your st prating.
+st And stis that which makes you sh st fancy, I suppose" " Mrs. Selby --^ st ’tis time, therefore, you were taken st down; and Lady Lumley and I tossed gether shall make you pay for your st prating.
 If mr.'jefferson has more st money than he knows what to do st with, we shall find a way to make st him part with it; and then you may st become as shabby genteel as other st people." f; ' t
 «
-'st No, " replied Bvirs. jefferson, who was now worked up to a pretty high pitch — st No, Mrs. Selby — Mr. Jeffer, st Son and I shall never be reduced fd low as you and Lady Lumley : we st shall
+'st No, " replied Bvirs. jefferson, who was now worked up to a pretty high pitch --st No, Mrs. Selby --Mr. Jeffer, st Son and I shall never be reduced fd low as you and Lady Lumley : we st shall
 ^ *
 /